 Thinking about budgeting isn’t exactly the most glamorous part of planning your big day.
 But it is one of the most essential.
-With the average UK wedding now costing almost £30,000, you could be forgiven for thinking that you will never be able to afford to get married.
+With the average UK wedding cost now amounting to almost £32,000, you could be forgiven for thinking that you will never be able to afford to get married.

 But that fairytale wedding can still be within your grasp.
 With the savings secrets in our handy wedding cost breakdown, you can plan the wedding of your dreams without breaking the bank.

 Let’s start with the basics… setting the date.
 Depending on when you have your wedding, there can be huge differences in price.
 Venues are often much more affordable in the off-peak months, such as January, February and March.
 Yet this time of year could be fantastic timing for a romantic winter wedding.

 Mid-week weddings also tend to be less costly than planning the big day for a weekend.
 One drawback is that this may mean that some of your guests will need to take time off work to attend.
 But if you plan well in advance, this should be possible for most people.
 If not, then look on the bright side… fewer guests mean less needs to be spent on catering!

 Speaking of catering, this can be one of the biggest strains on your bank balance.
 Typically, this can make up about 25% of the average wedding cost.
 But there are ways that you can save.

 One popular choice for catering in a fun and affordable way is to get a food van.
 There are a wide variety of different cuisines available.
 These range from hog roasts to pizzas, and even cheese toasties!
 You should be able to find something that will suit both your taste and your budget.
 Food vans are easily able to cater for large numbers and your guests will love this quirky approach.